CharlesMooreNC/Project-One/README.md

 Forms (inputs), button feedback, music source data, application timer/timeout.

 - **Post-MVP**:
 Video integration, leveling, soundcasing and feedback.
 Adding song by title to the accompanying container.
 Leveling system where the farther the user goes, the harder the lyrics will come - either by elimination of certain words or by gathering data outside of 'Top 10 Songs'.
+White-space elimination.
+Different genre progession saving on page scroll w/ new mapping.

 - **Goals**:
 Well-optimized countdown lyrical game w/ all requirements met and a slider timer optimization.